Distilling the Leviathan: TranslateGemma for local deployment

 TranslateGemma as the concrete case

-publishes evaluation bundles for both.
-That is the right shape of
+and publishes evaluation bundles for both.
+The comparison uses the same

 - Gamma translation results summary